 St Patrick's Day: March is the month to fete the "Green Man" in Paris, a city with a large and vibrant Irish community and several authentic, cheerful Irish pubs going all out for the holiday.
 It's the perfect occasion to take part in a little pre-spring revelry with music and perhaps a good Guinness or two.
 Of course, if you're traveling with family, you can steer clear of the drinking-heavy events and head to concerts and other events at the Irish Cultural Center, or to Disneyland Paris for a St Paddy's day-themed parade the kids will love.
 See more details for this year's events online.

-The Paris Book Fair: Anyone who loves literature or wants to find something exciting and new to read this year should beeline to the annual Salon du Livre (Paris Book Fair), a trade show that brings together thousands of readers, authors and publishers under a single roof.
-This year's fair runs from March 15th-18th at the Paris Porte de Versailles convention center.
+The Paris Book Fair: Anyone who loves literature or wants to find something exciting and new to read should beeline to the annual Salon du Livre (Paris Book Fair), a trade show that brings together thousands of readers, authors and publishers under a single roof.
+It's usually held at the Paris Porte de Versailles convention center.

 - Stroll Around Some Lovely Parks & Gardens: As mentioned earlier, it's probably not going to be quite warm enough in March to stroll around the city in shorts and t-shirts and spend long, lazy hours picnicking on the banks of the Seine.
 Still, there's that aforementioned thaw happening, so it's often very pleasant to take a stroll around lovely Parisian green spaces, such as the Jardin du Luxembourg and the Jardin des Tuileries.
 In addition to wandering around and admiring the formal flowerbeds in bloom or pre-bloom, you can sail sailboats on the ponds, admire statuary from great French sculptors and take advantage of exhibits at onsite museums and galleries such as the Musee du Luxembourg and the Musee de l'Orangerie.
 Both have cafes where you can cozy up with a warm drink if your amble through the park has made you chilly.